nordic-institute/X-Road/doc/UseCases/uc-mess_x-road_member_communication_use_case_model.md

 The value of *ocspFreshnessSeconds* determines the validity period of the cached OCSP responses.
 To buffer against temporary OCSP responder service malfunctions or system failures, the refresh interval of the responses is set to 10 times less than the validity period.

-In federated X-Road systems, each federation partner defines the *ocspFreshnessSeconds* value for their installation.
-When verifying a signed message, the security server uses the *ocspFreshnessSeconds* value of its local installation.
-When caching OCSP responses, the security server takes minimum of the values of the *ocspFreshnessSeconds* parameters of all the federated installations.
-This ensures that when sending a signed message, the cached OCSP response is valid for the recipient.

 **Main Success Scenario**:

 1. System verifies that the system configuration contains valid global configuration.